chary2012/pnacl/README.md

-# pnacl
+# Pnacl
-The Pnacl installation package
+This is the Pnacl installation package